 Note: This software cannot directly convert BRAW to Premiere Pro's best editing format.
 There is no video converter can support BRAW video import and transcoding so far.

 This excellent H.264 to Premiere Pro converter can process 8K/6K/4K/HD H.264 video files you shot with GoPro, DJI, iPhone, Android, camcoder or any other cameras.
 With it, you can effortlessly transcode any H.264 footage to MPEG-2 for using in Premiere Pro CC and it works well and converts flawlessly.
 This program also comes a Mac version which allows you to convert H.264 MP4 videos to MPEG-2 on Mac (macOS 12 Monterey included).

 Download and launch Acrok Video Converter Ultimate.
-Click Add File button to import your H.264 MP4 video.
+Click Add File button to import your rendered MP4 video.
 Dragging and droppping works too.

 Choose MPEG-2 as the output format

-Click Format bar and move mouse cursor to Editing Software category and you will see many options to convert your H.264 video for certain video editing software.
-Since you will be importing the video to Premiere Pro CC/CS6/CS5 after the conversion, have MPEG-2 MPG be your selected output format.
+Click Format bar and move mouse cursor to Editing Software category and you will see many options to convert your rendered video for certain video editing software.
+Since you will be importing the video to Premiere Pro CC after the conversion, have MPEG-2 MPG be your selected output format.

 Tip: Before the video conversion, you can edit the videos as your needs.
-Click "Edit", you can trim, crop the XAVC HS video on Mac.
+Click "Edit", you can trim, crop the rendered BRAW video on macOS 12 and Windows 11.
 For getting 3D videos, this software can add 3D effect onto e loaded videos.